serimmmmm/openmusichistory/sanz_canarios.md

 ## About

-Sanz, Gaspar is a Spanish composer, baroque guitarist, and also preist.
-He studied Theology and Philosophy, earing Bachelor of Theology degree from The University of Salamanca.
-After that he studied music in Italy, and learned how to play the baroque guitar while studying music.
-He had studied under many Italian composers and guitarists, especially under Lelio Colista(1629~1680), who had been mentioned by [Arcangelo Corelli](Arcangelo_Corelli.md) that Colista is one of the 'piu professori musici di Roma'.
+Gaspar Sanz was a Spanish composer, Baroque guitarist, and priest.
+He studied Theology and Philosophy at the University of Salamanca, where he earned a Bachelor of Theology degree.
+After completing his studies in Spain, he traveled to Italy to study music, where he learned to play the Baroque guitar.
+During this time, he studied under several prominent Italian composers and guitarists, most notably Lelio Colista (1629–1680), who was praised by [Arcangelo Corelli](Arcangelo_Corelli.md) as one of the "più professori musici di Roma" (the most esteemed music professors in Rome).

-  He started his career by teaching guitar to Don Juan, the son of Felipe IV.
-Sanz published his pedagogical works for guitar, dedicated to Don Juan.
-All of his works are contained in his three pedagogical publishments.
+Sanz began his professional career by teaching the guitar to Don Juan, the son of King Felipe IV of Spain.
+He later published a series of pedagogical works for the guitar, which were dedicated to Don Juan.
+These instructional books, compiled into three major volumes, contain the entirety of his surviving works.

-  In his pedagogical works, he specifies playing styles of Punteado and Rasqueado, which is now the main playing style of classical guitar.
-He also specifies scores written as Tablature(Tab) form, and Tablature score have been used to almost all guitar players.
-He even specifies alphabet chord systems which is very simillar to modern Nashvile system.
+In his pedagogical writings, Sanz detailed two main guitar playing techniques: punteado (plucked) and rasgueado (strummed), both of which form the foundation of modern classical guitar technique.
+He also used tablature notation for his compositions, a format that has remained widely used among guitarists to this day.
+Additionally, he introduced an alphabet-based chord system remarkably similar to the modern Nashville Number System.

-  Before Sanz's pedagogical works, there had been only few music-related publishments in Spain.
-His works were the basis of baroque guitar repatoir and Spanish classical music.
-Also, his works still form the important part of classical guitar pedagogy.
+Prior to Sanz’s contributions, there were few published musical works in Spain.
+His publications laid the groundwork for the Baroque guitar repertoire and had a lasting influence on Spanish classical music.
+Today, his works remain a fundamental part of classical guitar education and performance.

 ## List of Important Works